stonecrusher/stylus-UserCSS/amazon/readme.md

 # Description

 This is my personal approach on amazon.de
-It should also work for other country's domains, but is untested.
+It should also work for other countries' domains, but is untested.

 - Change colors
 - Get rid of self-advertisement (which is often not blocked by adblockers) and unnecessary big margins